kubedb/docs/docs/guides/proxysql/update-version/cluster/index.md

 We can see from the above output that the `ProxySQLOpsRequest` has succeeded.

-Now, we are going to verify whether the `ProxySQL` and the related `StatefulSets` and their `Pods` have the new version image.
+Now, we are going to verify whether the `ProxySQL` and the related `PetSets` and their `Pods` have the new version image.
 Let's check,

 ```bash
 $ kubectl get proxysql -n demo proxy-server -o=jsonpath='{.spec.version}{"\n"}'